ScrollBearer8/TheScrollArchive/LAW_OF_LEADERSHIP.md

 – True leadership distributes power through responsibility, not restriction.
 – When structure flows, so does loyalty.

+### Principle

+A good leader becomes the voice of his people.
+A micromanager is only his own voice.

 ---

 ## 🕯 Purpose